Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Field mediated entanglement experiment

 Since our toy model is intrinsically quantum, the nonlocal field evolution illustrated in Fig.\,\ref{fig:fme_locc} is inherently of quantum nature.
 To formulate an argument analogous to the FME proposals~\cite{PhysRevLett.119.240401, PhysRevLett.119.240402}, we momentarily step back from the specific details of this interaction and regard it as a generic, potentially unknown, form of field mediation acting solely on the field degrees of freedom.
 Assuming that the Operational Decomposition of Eq.\,\eqref{oper_dec_FME} remains valid, as in gauge theories such as our model, the spin-controlled transformations can still be interpreted as local operations, in the standard quantum information sense, within each $K$-sector.
 Within this framework, the generalized LOCC theorem applies, allowing us to identify the field-mediated evolution as the non-classical communication channel responsible for the entanglement generation. \paragraph*{LOCC theorem for bipartite subsystems.} We now apply the generalized LOCC theorem introduced in Box~\ref{box:general_LOCC}.
 As already mentioned, the key idea is the following: within the Operational Decomposition, local operations belong to algebras that act independently across the direct-sum sectors, allowing the LOCC theorem to be applied independently within each $K$-sector.
 As shown in Eq.\,\eqref{oper_dec_FME} and Fig.\,\ref{fig:fme_locc}, each sector involves three subsystems, $A$, $B$, and the rest, while the standard LOCC framework is bipartite.
 To adapt it, we define the bipartition

 where $M$ and $F$ respectively refer to matter and field degrees of freedom.
+Note that here the choice to include the matter and field subsystems corresponding to the ``outside'' of $AB$ in the $R$ part, $M_{\overline{AB}}$ and $F_{\overline{AB}}$, is arbitrary and does not affect the argument.
 This choice of bipartition translates naturally to the Operational Decomposition and corresponding local algebras, ensuring that the operations at the beginning and end of the protocol can still be regarded as standard local operations on the two subsystems within each sector.
 Furthermore, The generalized LOCC theorem in Box~\ref{box:general_LOCC} applies directly: standard LOCC operations between the subsystems $L$ and $R$ remain valid independently within each $K$-sector.
 Hence, any entanglement increase observed at the end of the protocol in Fig.\,\ref{fig:fme_locc} must result from non-classical communication.
 Since such an increase can be detected through standard local spin measurements, it necessarily corresponds to accessible entanglement within the local tensor structure of each sector, implying that non-classical correlations were generated during the protocol.

 This can now be seen explicitly by examining the initial and final states in Eq.\,\eqref{start_to_final}.
-Since both are pure bipartite states, their entanglement can be quantified through the von Neumann entropy of either reduced subsystem~\cite{Nielsen_Chuang_2010}.
-For a subsystem $S$ in a state $\hat{\rho}$, the von Neumann entropy is defined as~\cite{Wilde_2013}
+Since both are pure bipartite states, acting on $\mathcal{H}_{A}^{K,\text{tot}} \otimes \mathcal{H}_{B}^{K,\text{tot}}$ in sector of the Operational Decomposition in Eq.\,\eqref{oper_dec_FME}, their entanglement can be quantified through the von Neumann entropy of either reduced subsystem~\cite{Nielsen_Chuang_2010}.
+For a subsystem $S$ in a state $\hat{\rho}$, entanglement is thus given by the von Neumann entropy defined as~\cite{Wilde_2013}

 where $\text{Tr}(\bullet)$ denotes the trace over the corresponding Hilbert space.
 By computing the density matrices and using the fact that the matter and field states coincide in the initial and final configurations (see Appendix~\ref{app:sec:gen_BMV} for details), we obtain